netgainsystems/docs/content/emedge-agent/custom_checks.md

 <br>
 These checks will be scheduled to run at a fixed interval (default 30 seconds intervals).
 <br>
-This page looks how to configure custom emedge-agent script check.
+This page looks at how to configure custom emedge-agent script check.

 # Configuration Steps
 - ensure the emedge-agent is properly installed, as described <a href="{{< relref "/emedge-agent/installation.md" >}}">here</a>